Mukul1127/Minecraft-Java-Flags/README.md

 >
 > 2. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
 >
-> 3. GraalVM currently doesn't fully support Generational ZGC as it disables an important optimization (`-XX:+EnableJVMCI`)
+> 3. GraalVM currently disables EnableJVMCI when using ZGC since it doesn't support it.

 <br/>